grasshoppermouse/descent/inst/descent/www/help.md

 ## Kin

-Computes matrix of coefficients of kinship, coefficients of relation, inbreeding coefficients, and plots distributions of the sizes of matrilineages and patrilineages.
+Computes matrix of coefficients of kinship, coefficients of relationship, inbreeding coefficients, and plots distributions of the sizes of matrilineages and patrilineages.

 ## Pedigree